Table of Contents

 - Tooth relic temple

-CULTURAL TRIANGLE SRI LANKA
+CULTURAL TRIANGLE CITIES OF SRI LANKA

 Cultural triangle of Sri Lanka located in the north-central province and it hides hundreds of historical monuments.
 5 Most important cities in the cultural triangle of Sri Lanka are Anuradhapura, Polonnaruwa, Sigiriya, Dambulla and Kandy.
 The travellers can find hundreds of stunning historical marvels in these cities in the form of Dagobas, Palaces, Lakes, tanks, paintings and statues.
 Sri Lanka, today, the wonder of Asia had been a wonder of the world many centuries before.